katsuyoo/LightNet/README.md

 ####layers:
 bnorm: implementation of the batch normalization layer.
-conv_layer_2d: implementation of the convolution layer.
+conv_layer_1d: implementation of the 1d convolution layer.
 (CUDNN enabled)
+conv_layer_2d: implementation of the 2d convolution layer.
+(CUDNN enabled)
 dropout: implementation of the dropout layer.
 linear_layer: implementation of (fully-connected) linear layer.
 (CUDNN enabled)
 lrn: implementation of the local response normalization layer.
 (CUDNN enabled)
-maxpool: implementation of the max-pooling layer.
+maxpool: implementation of the 2d max-pooling layer.
 (CUDNN enabled)
+maxpool_1d: implementation of the 1d max-pooling layer.
+(CUDNN enabled)
+rmsnorm: implementation of the RMS normalization function.
+softmax: implementation of the softmax layer.

+####activation functions:
+leaky_relu: implementation of the leaky ReLU layer.
+modu: implementation of the modulus unit layer.
-relu: implementation of the rectified linear unit function.
+relu: implementation of the rectified linear unit layer.
 sigmoid_ln: implementation of the sigmoid layer.
-softmax: implementation of the softmax layer.
 tanh_ln: implementation of the tanh layer.

 ####loss functions:
 softmaxlogloss: implementation of the softmax log loss layer .